 Central concepts and methods of biblical ethics in the social context are developed through an examination of relevant passages from both testaments.
 Biblical values applied to a discussion of current social issues.
-Prerequisite: BIBL 201, 202, 203, or 204.
+Prerequisite: IDCR 151 and one of the following BIBL courses 201, 202, 203, or 204.
 Meets General Education Ethics in the Modern World requirement.